Hutton72/api-documentation/Guides/unified-express-api-migration.md

 For mandatory fees that are to be paid when the customer checks in (`postpaid`), the total fee value will **not** be included in the total price (in `price_details`), so it would need to be communicated as a separate item outside of the total to inform the customer.

-Conversely, for mandatory fees that are to be paid when the customer books (`prepaid`), the total fee value **will** be included in the total price (in `price_details`), so it would need to be communicated as a line item in the summary of charges so as to have the math make sense.
+Convesely, for mandatory fees that are to be paid when the customer books (`prepaid`), the total fee value **will** be included in the total price (in `price_details`), so it would need to be communicated as a line item in the summary of charges so as to have the math make sense.

 Using the itemized details in `mandatory_fee_details` → `breakdown` → `postpaid`/`prepaid` → `breakdown` can be used to display each individual fee, but is not required.